- See a full list of publications

 More recently I have turned my attention to the study of reactions of astrophysical interests.
 This is a wonderful area of study, where nuclear physics can contribute to the understanding of some of the most amazing sites in the universe (Novae, X-ray Bursters, Supernovae etc.).
 By making use of our understanding of reaction processes, and by exploiting our techniques developed to measure specific types of reactions, we can determine the rates of the key nuclear reactions which power these explosive sites.
-The experimental challenges are enormous - beams of radioactive nuclei are required and the low reaction rates demand extremely sensitive detection systems.
+The experimental challenges are enormous - beams of short-lived radioactive nuclei are required and the low reaction rates demand extremely sensitive detection systems.
 We work closely with astrophysics modellers and astronomers to build this nuclear physics understanding into models of these objects.

 I have been fortunate to have spent sabbatical periods at the Argonne National Laboratory (USA), the Australian National University (Australia) and the TRIUMF Laboratory (Canada) where I have learned much from the experimental groups at these institutions.
-I have also been fortunate in recent years to work with colleagues in many other laboratories in Europe (Jyvaskyla, Louvain-La-Neuve, GANIL, Strasbourg, ISOLDE) and overseas (Berkeley, MSU, Notre Dame, Australian National University).
+I have also been fortunate in recent years to work with colleagues in many other laboratories in Europe (Jyvaskyla, Munich, Orsay, Louvain-La-Neuve, GANIL, Strasbourg, ISOLDE) and overseas (Berkeley, MSU, Argonne National Laboratory, Notre Dame, Australian National University).
 Along the way I have enjoyed forays into other areas of science (e.g. Accelerator Mass Spectrometry and the search for neutrinoless double beta decay as a means of determining the mass of the neutrino).

-I have published approaching 200 papers in refereed journals and over 200 conference contributions.
-I have presented over 50 invited plenary conference talks and supervised over 20 PhD students.
+I have published around 200 papers in refereed journals and over 200 conference contributions.
+I have presented over 50 invited plenary conference talks and supervised 20 PhD students.